vmyazin/vasilymt/content/articles/choose-city-for-digital-nomad.md

 If you don’t mind spending a little money, coworking spaces are a good place to get your work done, and they usually guarantee great wifi.
 WeWork is a fantastic worldwide chain of high-end coworking spaces that I used in the US, Brazil, Argentina, England, Czechia, and more (one access keycard unlocks all of them).

 Get a local SIM card, maybe even two.
-If wifi is down, you can use a cellular data connection as backup.
+If the wifi is down, you can use a cellular data connection as backup.
 If you can get unlimited, go for it.

 ### Safety And Security